Does this test have other names?

 provider is more likely to prescribe medicines to lower your triglycerides or your

 Why do I need this test?

-You may have this test as part of a routine checkup.
+You may need this test as part of a routine checkup.
 You may also need this test if

 you're overweight, drink too much alcohol, rarely exercise, or have other conditions